Equidistribution from Fractals: Ergodic fractal distributions, spectra and phase

-As a first application, we have: \begin{lem} Fix $t_0>0$. $P$-a.e. $\mu$ generates $P$, and $t_0$-generates an $S_{t_0}$-ergodic component of $P$ at $\mu$-a.e. point $x$. \end{lem} \begin{proof} Let $B$ be the set of $\mu$ such that $\mu$ generates $P$ and $t_0$-generates an $S_{t_0}$-ergodic component of $P$ at $0$; then $P(B)=1$ by ergodicity.
+As a first application, we have: \begin{lem} Let $P$ be an EFD.
+Fix $t_0>0$. $P$-a.e. $\mu$ generates $P$, and $t_0$-generates an $S_{t_0}$-ergodic component of $P$ at $\mu$-a.e. point $x$. \end{lem} \begin{proof} Let $B$ be the set of $\mu$ such that $\mu$ generates $P$ and $t_0$-generates an $S_{t_0}$-ergodic component of $P$ at $0$; then $P(B)=1$ by ergodicity.
 Also, $\eta \in B$ whenever $S_t\eta \in B$, so the lemma follows from Lemma \ref{lem:consequence-quasi-palm}. \end{proof}

 Recall that an $S$-invariant distribution is trivial if it is supported on the $S$-fixed point $\delta_0$.